Trademark Advice and Protection

 The level of similarity will be assessed on a global basis, taking account of the aural, visual and conceptual similarity between the marks.
 A conflict search against existing registered marks should also be carried out before making a trademark application, to avoid accidental adoption of somebody else’s mark.

-What can I do if somebody is using my trademark?
+What if someone uses my trademark?

 This depends on whether the marks is registered or not.
 If it isn’t, you would have to rely on what is known as the common law action of ‘passing off’.
 This requires proof of reputation/goodwill, misrepresentation leading to confusion, and consequential damage.
 If the mark is registered, the claim would be trademark infringement and this is easier to establish.
 Often a firmly worded letter and subsequent negotiations suffice to reach an amicable resolution, without the need to resort to the courts.